Skip to main content

 Data Availability Layer

-Operating a DA Layer is permissionless, Anyone can run a DA Layer service by sourcing data from an FTSOv2 data provider and FDC attestation provider.
+Operating a DA Layer is permissionless—anyone can run a DA Layer service by sourcing data from an FTSOv2 data provider and FDC attestation provider.

-Workflows Overview
+Workflow Overview

 General Workflow